pjckoch/ROS-Timing/timing_analysis/README.md

 4. Create a `rospy.Publisher` (called e.g. `time_pub_`) that will publish the duration.
 Advertise it under a topic name like "mySubscriberDuration".
 5. At the beginning of the subscriber callback function, obtain the current system time, e.g. `callback_begin = rospy.Time.now()`.
 6. At the end of the callback, obtain the current system time `callback_end = rospy.Time.now()`
-7. Pass the timestamp of the message that the node received `msg.header.stamp`, `callback_begin`, `callback_end` and `time_pub_` to the function `publishDuration()` which you have imported in step 3.
+7. Pass the timestamp of the message that the subscriber received `msg.header.stamp`, `callback_begin`, `callback_end` and `time_pub_` to the function `publishDuration()` which you have imported in step 3.

 (The following steps are language independent.)

 8. Build your catkin workspace.
-9. As soon as your node is running, you can the start the measurement by echoing the published duration messages into a txt- or log-file by running `rostopic echo -p /mySubscriberDuration > data.txt` on your command line.
+9. As soon as your publisher and subscriber are running, you can the start the measurement by echoing the published duration messages into a txt- or log-file by running `rostopic echo -p /mySubscriberDuration > data.txt` on your command line.
 10. When you finished your measurement, run the logfile_stats script (`./logfile_stats` on command line).
 You will be asked to specify the full path to your log-file (e.g. `/home/myusername/mylogfiles/mysubscriberduration.log`).
 Then, the results will be printed to your terminal.